Couples Therapy in Fort Collins, Colorado

 Attachment-Focused Couples Therapy

-My approach to couples therapy is grounded in attachment theory and relational therapy, helping partners understand the deeper emotional dynamics driving their conflicts.
+My approach to couples therapy is grounded in attachment theory, relational therapy, and principles from the Gottman Method, helping partners understand the deeper emotional dynamics driving their conflicts.

 Together we explore: